 5. Employment Allowance: Small businesses may be eligible for the Employment Allowance, which can offer some relief in employment costs by reducing their National Insurance liability.

-6. IR35 status: Under the IR35 rules, you will need to determine the employment status for tax of any contractors you engage.
+6. IR35 status: Determining whether a worker is an independent contractor or employee under the IR35 rules is crucial.
 If the contractor is deemed to be “inside IR35”, they are deemed to be employed by HMRC and should be added to the payroll as an employee.
 If the contractor is deemed to be “outside IR35”, they are deemed to be self-employed and therefore are responsible for their own taxes and national insurance.

 Advice from a HR Consultant